Frequently Asked Questions

 Do you have any videos about WeatherWool?

 We are establishing a Youtube Channel ...
 ‘WeatherWool’ ...
-Not much there yet ... you can see a descriptive list (with links) of the videos on this page.
+And there are WeatherWool videos that have been produced by others, too.
+You can see a descriptive list (with links) of the videos on this page.

 Do you make any camo patterns?

 Our Lynx Pattern is what we think of as camo-camo.
 Lynx disappears in many natural environments, but is not perceived as camo by the general public.
 One of our customers described wearing Lynx to a big-city dinner cruise with corporate colleagues.
 He reported receiving several compliments on the Jacket and questions about who was the designer, but nobody realized he was wearing camo.
 Our development and testing of Lynx Pattern included trips to shopping malls, etc., to test people's reactions.
 We are comfortable stating that people who do not have a ‘camo frame of mind’ will not see Lynx Pattern as camo.
 Incidentally, our solid colors Drab and Duff are also by design very difficult to see in natural settings.
 Black, to me anyway, is still a question mark.
 Black is conspicuous to human eyes but here in Jersey our Black Bears are thriving and we do also have jet-black coyotes.
 One last point ... the preceding conversation about Lynx Pattern in public refers to Jackets, Hoodies, Hats, Totes.
 I'm not sure I've worn Lynx Pattern Pants around town.
 Probably I should give that a try.
 But I always take to the field in Drab Pants and Lynx top because I prefer to have my legs looking different than my torso in the belief that breaking up the silhouette is more important than any given camo pattern.
 Also, one of the features of wool fiber is that the microscopic texture deadens reflectivity.